 The good news is that sunscreen products with sun protection factor (SPF) filter out the sun's harmful rays to protect against cancer and other skin damage.
 The higher the SPF, the more rays you avoid, and the healthier your skin stays.
-(For now, SPF 30 gives you the maximum protection.)
-The CDC recommends that everyone use sunscreen with SPF 15 or higher every day, not matter what your skin color.
+Though the minimum recommendation for sunscreen is SPF 15, the American Academy of Dermatology recommends that everyone, no matter what skin color, use sunscreen with SPF 30 or higher every day — which blocks about 97 percent of the sun’s rays.
 Since excessive sun exposure also accelerates the skin's aging process, wearing sunscreen can prevent wrinkles, sagging skin, and age spots.
-As an added bonus, sunscreen protects against skin discoloration, particularly for people with darker skin tones.
+To reduce your risk of skin cancer and other sun damage, follow these tips:

 - Take cover.
-Seek out a shady spot or avoid being outside from 10am to 4pm when the sun's rays are strongest.
+Seek out a shady spot or avoid being outside from 10 A.M. to 2 P.M. when the sun's rays are strongest.

 - Use SPF even when it's cloudy out.
 UV light can pass through the clouds, so using these types of protection measures are recommended even when the sun isn’t out, all year round.